Breaking Doctrine - Episode 60 - Army Operations in Maritime Environments

 Gen. Charles Flynn, commanding general, U.S. Army Pacific, and Col. (Retired) Rich Creed join host Lt.
-Col. Lisa Becker to discuss the maritime domain, specifically chapter 7, Field Manual 3-0, "Operations."
+Col. Lisa Becker to discuss the maritime domain, focusing on chapter 7, Field Manual 3-0, "Operations."
 They examine the contributions of the Army in the Pacific theater during WWII and how the Army has shifted during the “Pacific Pivot.”
-They emphasize the Army’s contributions to all warfighting functions in maritime operations abd weave in the importance of INDOPACOM’s land power network.
+Additionally, they emphasize the Army’s contributions to all warfighting functions in maritime operations and weave in the importance of INDOPACOM’s land power network.

 |Date Taken: